neuroradiology/TinyVoxel/README.md

 Scaling
 -------
 Isn't incorporated at the moment, but could be in the future.
+Biggest hurdle is the rendering front to back.

 Character
 ---------